Rosebud

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rosebud has 30 active public transport stops, all serving buses.
-These are covered by three routes offering a total of 447 weekly passenger trips.
-Transport accessibility is limited, with residents typically living 1153 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Cars remain the dominant mode at 96%, with an average vehicle ownership of 1.3 per dwelling.
-According to the 2021 Census, 18.8% of residents work from home, which may reflect COVID-19 conditions.
+Rosebud has 30 active public transport stops, all of which are bus stops.
+These stops are served by three different routes that together offer 447 weekly passenger trips.
+The area's transport accessibility is limited, with residents typically living 1153 meters away from the nearest stop.
+As a predominantly residential region, most residents commute outside of Rosebud, with cars being the primary mode of transportation at 96%.
+On average, there are 1.3 vehicles per dwelling.
+According to the 2021 Census, 18.8% of residents work from home, which may be due to COVID-19 conditions.

-Service frequency averages 63 trips per day across all routes, equating to approximately 14 weekly trips per individual stop.
+The service frequency averages 63 trips per day across all routes, resulting in approximately 14 weekly trips per individual stop.

 Frequently Asked Questions - Transport